hclimente/hclimente.github.io/_posts/2025-11-17-online-security.md

 # Authentication

-Proving identity (prove who you say you are, e.g., to authenticate of exchange keys, credit card payments): ECDSA, Ed25519

 The core of the problem is authentication.
 How can Gmail be sure that the person logging into my email account is really me?
 Usually, this is done by requesting information that only I should have.
 Usually, it's one or several of the following:

 - Something I know, like a password, a PIN, or the answer to a secret question